StewAlexander-com/Awesome-Mnemonics/README.md

 * Remember these simple mnemonics for remaining calm during arguments; “BREATHE”, “PAUSE”, “CALM”,  “WAIT”
 - - - -
 * **BREATHE** -
 B - Breathe deeply and slowly
 R - Remain rational and listen
 E - Empathize with the other problem
 A - Ask questions to understand
 T - Take a break if needed
 H - Hold back from reacting
 E - Express yourself calmly
 * **PAUSE** -
 P - Put things in perspective
 A - Acknowledge feelings
 U - Understand that you don’t have to act right away
 S - Step Away from the situation
 E - Evaluate options and plan before acting
 * **CALM** -
 C - Collect your thoughts
 A - Acknowledge other persons feelings
-L - Listen and ask questions to *understand*  rather than to *respond* M  - Manage your emotions calmly
+L - Listen and ask questions to *understand*  rather than to *respond*
+M  - Manage your emotions calmly
+       * Cultivate inner peace
 * **WAIT** -
 “Why am I troubled / talking?”
 	* Not all things need an answer and or response; don’t seek trouble and or answer negativity